-Students Having an Honest Conversation About Relationships, Sexuality and Faith
+Students Having Honest Conversations—About Religious Freedom, Relationships, Sexuality and Faith

 Developing a Healthy Identity.
 Jesus knew what His identity was based on—the fact that He was God’s deeply loved Son—and He based His worth on that permanent identity, not on other people’s changing opinions and judgments or popular cultural messages.
 He knew there was something deeper, more meaningful and eternal than those temporary things.
 Having His identity centered in God’s eternal love, also meant that Jesus wasn’t controlled on a day-to-day basis by other people’s opinions and feelings.
 It gave Him the freedom and boldness to reach out to those around Him—even those who were unpopular in his culture.
 (Remember the Good Samaritan parable and the story about Jesus and the Woman at the Well?)
 To read more, see Who Am I?
 Finding Eternal Significance.